enkidevs/curriculum/coding-intro/coding-intro-core/coding-intro-introduction/intro-to-coding.md

 - **conditions** - to make yes/no decisions
 - **loops** - to repeat tasks as we please

-Over the following lessons, we'll cover these fundamentals, a few key themes, some helpful tools, and you will be ready to cook!
+Over the following lessons, we'll cover these fundamentals, a few key themes, some helpful tools, and you'll be ready to cook!